FaiScofield/loam_velodyne-1/README.md

 # how to use
 Check https://github.com/laboshinl/loam_velodyne

-# What I have done
+# what I am doing
 - Add some comments based on others and what I took for.
-- Make it suitable for KITTI dateset.(no good result by now, still ongoing)
+- Make it available for KITTI dateset.(no good result by now, still ongoing)